AU-CDS/assignment3-pretrained-cnns-MiaKuntz/README.md

 ## Methods
 The following is a description of parts of my code where additional explanation of my decisions on arguments and functions may be needed than what is otherwise provided in the code.

-To be able to classify and plot the accuracy of the models predictions of the type of clothing mentioned in the dataset, I first read in the data and generate images.
+To be able to classify and plot the accuracy of the models’ predictions of the type of clothing mentioned in the dataset, I first read in the data and generate images.
 Please note that the “clf.py” script was run on a sample of the dataset, and it is recommended to do the same when running, as the data is quite extensive when included as a whole.
-This will of course affect how the model is training, along with the results of both the plots and the classification report, but will still be able to show how the code is running.
+This will of course affect how the model is training, along with the results of both the plots and the classification report but will still be able to show how the code is running.
 The code provided in the repository is without the sample.

 I then load the pretrained CNN model VGG16, add new layers, compile, and fit the model on batches of image data.
-The model history created when fitting, along with use of the plotting function provided for this course, is then used to create two plots; Firstly the loss curve, and then the accuracy curve.
+The model history created when fitting, along with use of the plotting function provided for this course, is then used to create two plots: Firstly, the loss curve, and then the accuracy curve.
 I am also able to use it to create a classification report, which I save for later inspection of results.

 ## Usage
 ### Prerequisites and packages